aaron-tan/cimpleserver/README.md

 + 8 byte payload of the size of the target file (in network byte order)

 If the file does not exist, an error response is sent.

+## Retrieve file
+Request type 0x6 is a retrieve file request.
+This requests for part or whole of a file in the target directory specified in the config file.
+Besides the usual structure of a typical message it also has:

++ 4 bytes - an arbitrary sequence of bytes representing a session ID.
++ 8 bytes - the starting offset of the file that is to be retrieved
++ 8 bytes - the length of the data to be retrieved
++ Variable bytes - the null terminated string representing the filename.

+In response, the server will send a message with type digit 0x7 with payload consisting of a portion of the file contents that was requested from the target directory.
+The start of the file is seeked forwards using the offset that was part of the payload from the request message, and a length specified from the same request message previously is read into the response.
+This is sent back to the client.

+For now, handling of multiple connections requesting file retrieval is not yet implemented.
+If multiple connections are made with file retrieval request a response with type 0x7 and empty payload is sent instead.
+However, this may be a feature that could be implemented in future.